Modern Language

 Spanish 3 or Spanish 3 (Accelerated)

 In Spanish 3, the curriculum shifts towards a thematic and integrated approach.
-Students are expected, with support, to read and write more independently, to make connections based on previous knowledge, and to see the language as an integrated whole.
+Students are expected, with support, to read and write more independently, and engage in dialogue.
 Through the use of authentic texts and films, students learn new vocabulary and grammar, and, as they consider the themes presented, apply and expand their knowledge.
-In the accelerated section, students will be expected to communicate with greater accuracy and develop their ideas more fully.
-Prerequisite: Spanish 2
+In the accelerated section, students will be expected to communicate with greater accuracy and develop their ideas more fully.Ā Prerequisite: Spanish 2.

 Intensive Spanish Language and Culture (Accelerated)